plgagne/Game-Boy-Essentials/website/drafts/The Legend of Zelda - Link’s Awakening DX.md

 ## {{ page.description }}

 {% include figure.html type="gb" class="float left" %}
 I already wrote a long article about *Link's Awakening*.
+Why the hell am I writing about the game once again?

 This is an article more about a moment than a game.